Self-Scanning Solution

 is looking to expand this next generation self-scanning solution to further stores and to its Belgium stores in the near future.

-Solutions & Operations
+Solutions and Operations

 Communication Technology